jkmac/ISFE/README.md

 (3).
 Visual C++ Redistributable Packages for Visual Studio 2013 64 bit (x64), download link: http://www.microsoft.com/en-us/download/details.aspx?id=40784

-#### How to run
+#### How to run the program
-For standalone version, download the entire code repository and install the required runtime library, then double click win_x64.exe to start the standalone application.
+Download the latest release and install the required runtime library as mentioned in the requirements, then double click win_x64.exe to start the standalone app.

-If you have a copy of MATLAB, start the gui program in MATLAB command line enviroment:
+If you have a copy of MATLAB, then an alternative way is to start the GUI using Matlab command line:

 ```matlab
 cd path-to-XISF-directory